oula-network/quai/README.md

 # 🚀 Quai Mainnet Mining Software v0.5.0.1 Release Notes 🎉

-We are pleased to announce the release of **Quai Mainnet Mining Software v0.5.0.1**, a stability-focused update that enhances GPU mining performance and ensures more reliable hashrate submissions as we approach the Quai Mainnet launch.
+The **Quai Mainnet is here!** 🎉 With this release, we are rolling out critical stability improvements to ensure miners can maximize efficiency and reliability when submitting hashrate to the **Quai Mainnet**.

 <br>